ygeunkim/somanomaly/README.md

 1. Apply Online data set to codebook matrices
 2. Map codebooks to SOM
 3. Detect *empty grids* (online windows) as anomalies

+#### 2-means clustering

+Perform 2-means clustering for codebook matrices and online data-set.

+1. Set codebook matrices by group 0.
+This group indicates normal and does not change.
+2. Randomly assign group 0 or 1 for online data-set.
+3. Iterate until cluster converges:
+    1. For each cluster, compute centroid.
+    2. Compute distance between centroid and every online matrix.
+    3. Assign each online observation matrix to the group with smaller distance.